Ezibenroc/PyRoaringBitMap/README.rst

 The script ``quick_bench.py`` measures the time of different set operations.
 It uses randomly generated sets of size 1e6 and density 0.125.
-For each operation, the average of 30 tests is reported.
+For each operation, the average time (in seconds) of 30 tests is reported.

 The results have been obtained with: